-A low-power 32.768 kHz crystal oscillator is built-in between pins T1OSI (input) and T1OSO (amplifier output).
+A low-power 32.768 kHz crystal oscillator is built-in between pins OSC1 (input) and OSC2 (amplifier output).
 The oscillator is enabled by setting the T1OSCEN control bit of the T1CON register.
 The oscillator will continue to run during Sleep.

-The Timer1 oscillator is identical to the LP oscillator.
+The Timer1 oscillator is shared with the system LP oscillator.
+Thus, Timer1 can use this mode only when the primary system clock is derived from the internal oscillator or when the oscillator is in the LP mode.
 The user must provide a software time delay to ensure proper oscillator start-up.

-TRISC0 and TRISC1 bits are set when the Timer1 oscillator is enabled.
-RC0 and RC1 bits read as '0' and TRISC0 and TRISC1 bits read as '1'.
+TRISA5 and TRISA4 bits are set when the Timer1 oscillator is enabled.
+RA5 and RA4 bits read as '0' and TRISA5 and TRISA4 bits read as '1'.

-Note: The oscillator requires a start-up and stabilization time before use.
+The oscillator requires a start-up and stabilization time before use.
 Thus, T1OSCEN should be set and a suitable delay observed prior to enabling Timer1.